Guacam-Ole/dotnetwork/index.md

 ### Contact me
 - Don't!

 Just kidding.
-If I wrote something completely wrong simply create an issue or use one of the following URLs to find out
+If I wrote something completely wrong simply open a [discusssion](https://github.com/OleAlbers/dotnetwork/discussions), create an issue or use one of the following URLs to find out

 ### More about me (external links)